 But really, you can use so many different things.
 You do want to stay away from cruciferous veggies–no cabbage, no broccoli, no cauliflower, and for the love of all things holy, no brussels sprouts–because they can leave bitter flavors in your broth.
 Make sure everything you use is clean too–you don’t want to make dirt soup!
 And remember, there’s a difference between things you don’t want to eat vs. things you shouldn’t eat.
 Clean carrot peel is fine in a broth or stock; a moldy carrot is not.

 Oh, and speaking of stock!
 Have you ever wondered the difference between vegetable broth and stock?
 Broth is seasoned, while stock is not.
 So this recipe can be used for both vegetable broth or stock.
 To make stock, skip adding salt and pepper at the end.

 Don’t throw away those vegetable scraps!
 Use them to make your own delicious vegetable broth instead.
 It’s easy and it’s so much cheaper than buying broth at the grocery store.

-- Heat olive oil in a large Dutch oven or stockpot over medium heat.
-Add garlic, onions, celery, and carrots.
-Cook until softened (about 5 minutes), stirring often.
-Add water, frozen vegetable scraps, bay leaves, parsley, and thyme.
+- Heat the olive oil in a large Dutch oven or stockpot over medium heat.
+Add the garlic, onions, celery, and carrots.
+Cook until softened, about 5 minutes, stirring often.
+Add the water, frozen vegetable scraps, bay leaves, parsley, and thyme.
 Reduce heat to low and simmer, partially covered, for 45 minutes.
-Pour broth through a fine mesh strainer into a large heat-proof bowl or pot; discard solids.
+Pour the broth through a fine mesh strainer into a large heat-proof bowl or pot; discard solids.
 One the broth has cooled, transfer it to airtight plastic containers or freezer bags and store it in the freezer.
 (I usually freeze it in 2-cup portions so I don’t have to thaw all the broth every time I use it.)